Praneshxo/football-computer-vision/output/README.output.txt

 Your output video will go here.
-You can delete this file.
+You can delete this file .